JohnLaw2/ln-opr/README.md

 # ln-opr
-A fast, scalable protocol for resolving Lightning payments See opr10.pdf.
+A fast, scalable protocol for resolving Lightning payments.

+See opr10.pdf.